 Instructions

 Add the Rice: Add the cold jasmine rice to the pan.
-Break up any clumps and mix it thoroughly with the shrimp and tomatoes.
+Break up any clumps.
 Stir in the fish sauce, soy sauce, sugar, and ground white pepper.
 Stir-fry for about 3 minutes until everything is well combined and heated through.

 Finish and Serve: Add the sliced green onions and toss everything together.
 Remove from heat and garnish with fresh cilantro.
-Serve with lime wedges on the side for a zesty kick.
+Serve with lime wedges on the side.

 Video